ibi/wf-extensions-chart/com.ibi.sparktables/README.md

 To configure or customize your extension edit "properties" object in properties.json file.

 	"properties": {
-		"api_version": "1.0", // Use "1.0" for Release 8202M and prior.
-Use "2.0" for later releases to support MIN and MAX aggregation.
 		"paging": true,
 		"pageLength": 10,
 		"lengthMenu": "[ 10, 25, 50, 100 ]",